nadavc/cron-in-docker/README.md

 `cron` requires root access, which complicates things if we want to run our container using the `moderne` user.

-To work around this, we're install the superchronic utility -- a `cron` alternative that does not require root access.
+To work around this, we're installing the superchronic utility -- a `cron` alternative that does not require root access.

 In the `Dockerfile`, we: